ios-xr/iosxr-ansible/README.md

   ssh-copy-id -i ~/.ssh/id_rsa.pub -p 57722 cisco@192.168.1.120
 ```

-- If your Linux server support HTTPS, you may also want to import the
+- If your Linux server support HTTPS and you want a secure communication during
-  certificate from Linux to IOS-XR so that you can install new SMU package.
+  SMU package installation, you can import your certificate from Linux to
+  IOS-XR.
 The IOS-XR certificate store is in /etc/ssl/certs/ca-certificates.crt.
-  Basically, you just need to cut and paste your certificate to this file.
+  Basically, you just need to cut and paste your certificate text to this file.

 # Local mode setup and test